-Benefit 2 (Home-Grown School Feeding Programme, HGSFP): This is a district-based programme administered by Zambia's Ministry of General Education covering 22 districts selected on the basis of a food security measure and education test scores of a particular district.
+Benefit 2 (Home-Grown School Feeding Programme, HGSFP): This is a district-based programme administered by Zambia's Ministry of General Education.
+The programme initially covered 22 districts selected on the basis of a food security measure and education test scores of a particular district.
+The coverage has now increased to 38 districts.
 All public schools in the eligible district provide free school meals daily to learners, prepared from maize meal, pulses, and oil.
 The HGSFP came into being in 2013 after the signing of a memorandum of understanding between the Ministry of Education and Early Education in Zambia and the United Nations World Food Programme.
 The main objective of this programme is to improve attendance and consequently the quality of education in schools, especially for learners from vulnerable and food insecure households (GRZ 2013).
 The HGSFP took over from an earlier supported feeding programme in which food commodities for the school feeding were procured from outside the country.
 The HGSFP is required to use only locally produced food; hence, the name of the programme.

-Benefit 3 (Farmer Input Support Programme, FISP): This programme is administered by the Ministry of Agriculture and Livestock and is intended to benefit smallholder farmers in order to promote household and national food security by providing access to agricultural inputs.
-The FISP package consists of two 50-kg bags of basal dressing fertilizer, two 50-kg bags of top dressing fertilizer, and one 10-kg bag of maize seed.
-Efforts have been made to extend the package to non-maize crops.
-To benefit from this pack, farmers should be actively engaged in farming and have the capacity to cultivate between 0.5 and 5 ha.
-Eligible farmers should also belong to a farmers' cooperative and be able to pay a 50 per cent share of the subsidised package.
-During the 2015/2016 farming season, the Ministry of Agriculture implemented the Farmer Input Support Program (FISP) Electronic Voucher.
-A total of 241,000 farmers across the 13 pilot districts in Southern, Lusaka, Central and Copperbelt Provinces received the input subsidy through pre-paid VISA bank cards rather than receiving physical inputs centrally procured by Government.
-During the 2016/2017 farming season, the government extended the programme to 39 additional districts covering 602,521 farmers.
+Benefit 3 (Farmer Input Support Programme, FISP; and Electronic voucher Famer Input Support Programme, E-FISP): This programme is administered by the Ministry of Agriculture (2017) and is intended to benefit smallholder farmers in order to promote household and national food security by providing access to agricultural inputs.
+The original FISP package consisted of two 50-kg bags of basal-dressing fertilizer, two 50-kg bags of top-dressing fertilizer, and one 10-kg bag of maize seed.
+To benefit from this pack, farmers needed to be actively engaged in farming and have the capacity to cultivate between 0.5 and 5 ha.
+Eligible farmers also had to belong to a farmers' cooperative and be able to pay a 50 per cent share of the fertilizer price and a 40 per cent share of the seed price.
+During the 2015-16 farming season, the Ministry of Agriculture implemented the E-FISP scheme.
+A total of 241,000 farmers across the 13 pilot districts in Southern, Lusaka, Central, and Copperbelt Provinces received the E-FISP subsidy through prepaid VISA bank cards rather than receiving physical inputs centrally procured by the government.
+During the 2016-17 farming season, the government extended the programme to 39 additional districts covering 602,521 farmers.
+The introduction of the E-voucher system is intended to improve beneficiary targeting, promote agricultural diversification, and ensure timely access to inputs by smallholder farmers.

 Benefit 4 (Food Security Pack): This consists of a package of inputs sufficient to cultivate 0.5 ha of maize, 0.25 ha of legumes, and in some cases chicken and goats.
-Eligibility of beneficiaries is based on having access to less than 1 ha of land, and having the ability to work but having no gainful employment.
-Furthermore, eligible households must either be headed by a female or have orphans or children, or a child head or disabled head.
+Eligibility of beneficiaries is based on having access to less than 1 ha of land and having the ability to work but having no gainful employment.
+Furthermore, eligible households must either be headed by a female or have orphans or children, or a child- or disabled-head of the family.
 There is an obligation to make a partial repayment of the benefit in terms of the share of the yield from the pack.